rzn-example-classroom/tutorial/README.md

 10. Finally, you can add automatic grading tests using GitHub Actions, or enable pull requests for feedback if desired.
 The former option allows far easier grading as GitHub Classroom will tell you if a submission has passed or failed tests, while the latter option allows better feedback options.
 Feedback could also be provided via an issue raised on the repository.

 #### Using the example assignment
 GitHub Classroom also provides a starter assignment for Git and GitHub fundamentals - if your students have little to no experience with either, this can be a useful first assignment to get them used to the ecosystem.
 The steps are a subset of those for creating your own assignment as in the previous subsection, with most of the same primary features.
-However, this assignment can only be created from GitHub Classroom when you have not created any other assignments.
-However, can be manually recreated.
+This assignment can be created directly from GitHub Classroom when you have not created any other assignments.
+Alternatively, it can be forked from `education/github-starter-course` at any time.
+Simply create an assignment as normal, but search for and use the aforementioned repository as the starter code.

 #### Group assignments
 - You can set a name for the set of teams that will be created which will allow you to reuse these groups for multiple assignments or throughout a semester.
 	- You can also optionally set a maximum number of group members and/or teams.
 - Note that teams are created as part of the organization housing the classroom - so unique names are a good idea if you intend to have different teams for each assignment.
-- **Teams can only be created by a student who is accepting the assignment.**
+- **Teams can only be created by a student who is accepting the assignment.** Thus, the easiest way to create a team is to separately assign students to a team with a given name (ex.
+Team 1), and inform them that the first student to accept the assignment on their team should create the team with the assigned name.
+Additional team members can then find and join their team by name.
-	- However, instructors or TAs can add themselves to the student roster, accept the assignment, and create a team that way.
+	- Alternatively, instructors or TAs can create a team by adding themselves to the student roster and accepting the assignment.
 This can be repeated by removing themselves from the team and re-visiting the assignment link.
+However, this can be tedious with multiple teams, so it's best to stick with the first method.
 - Instructors and TAs *are* able to add and remove members of existing teams by clicking on the team name link on the page for the assignment, or visiting the "Teams" tab on the organization page.
 	- Members can be added with the green `Add a member` button.
 		- If a student is added directly this way, the assignment will be automatically accepted for them and they will be informed of their team name and corresponding repository when visiting the assignment link.